scottyschup/ruby-curriculum/the-web/apis.md

 to use them, and what they do.

 By using APIs your program can interact with the outside world.
-It could read tweets from Twiter, it could make posts to Reddit, etc.
+It could read tweets from Twitter, it could make posts to Reddit, etc.

 [skillcrush]: http://www.skillcrush.com/terms/api.html
 [twitter-doc]: https://dev.twitter.com/docs/api/1.1/get/statuses/show/%3Aid